Four-sides model: The factual level

 The factual level contains what the sender wants to inform about: On the factual level the sender of the news gives data, facts and information statements.
 It is the sender's task to send this information clearly and understandably.
 The receiver proves with the "Factual ear", whether the matter message fulfills the criteria of truth (true/untrue) or relevance (relevant/irrelevant) and the completeness (satisfying/something has to be added).

-In a long-term team, the matter layer may be clear and in need of only a few words.
+In a well-coordinated team, this usually runs smoothly.